-Legal Service: Service of legal process may be made upon the General Counsel of the University or the Plan Administrator, as identified above.
+Legal Service: Service of legal process may be made upon the General Counsel of Thomas Jefferson University or the Plan Administrator, as identified above.

-Plan Year: The Plan and all of its records are kept on the basis of a plan year beginning on January 1 and ending on December 31.
+Plan Year: The Plan and all of its records are kept on the basis of a plan year beginning on January 1 and ending on the following December 31.